Relief Options for Those with Parkinson’s

 Rock Steady Boxing

 With the help of CaringEdge’s Outpatient Therapy Program, those residing at Edgewood have some options for managing their Parkinson’s through the programs we highlighted above.
 When Parkinson’s strikes, there’s no cure, but creatively, we can help those in need to find relief.
-Reach out to us today at info@edgewoodhealthcare.com to learn more.
+Contact us today at info@edgewoodhealthcare.com to learn more.

 Related Posts